tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-0.md

     - ES6 Classes are "syntactic sugar"
     - ES6 Inheritance
     - Side-by-side look at ES6 classes and `Object.create()`:
-        - you get nealy the same thing back from the JS runtime!
+        - you get nearly the same thing back from the JS runtime!

 ## IV.
 Homework Assignments
 See mycourses dropboxes for due dates.